akochnev/ocp4-upi-helpernode/quickstart.md

 __Workers and Bootstrap__

-Create the bootstrap and worker VMs
+Create the bootstrap and worker VMs:

 ```
 for i in worker{0..1} bootstrap